 Personally, I am not a huge meat eater and I’d easily choose fish over a steak any day of the week, but the first time I tried this dish I gained a new appreciation for beef.
-During dinner at my friend Rachael’s house, she made this recipe, and if gluttony were a part of the meal, I might have unapologetically eaten the entire plate myself.
+During dinner at my friend Rachel’s house, she made this recipe, and if gluttony were a part of the meal, I might have unapologetically eaten the entire plate myself.

 If asked, my son would tell you his favorite food is Chinese.
-So when Rachael agreed to be a guest contributor in my cookbook, my son had a lot to be excited about and so did I. Rachael was born in Sichuan China and when she came to the United States years ago, she brought many of her authentic cultural recipes with her.
+So when Rachel agreed to be a guest contributor in my cookbook, my son had a lot to be excited about and so did I. Rachel was born in Sichuan China and when she came to the United States years ago, she brought many of her authentic cultural recipes with her.
 Her Spicy Shaved Beef Bites is one of them and although every recipe this gifted friend of mine prepares is brag-worthy, this one happens to be at the top of my favorites list.

 Share this Post